WOODBURY PUBLIC LIBRARY CIRCULATION POLICY

 Borrowing and Returning Library Materials:

 Patrons age 18 and over may borrow up to 30 items at a time from the Woodbury Library.
-Children under 18 may borrow up to 20 items.
+Children under 18 may borrow up to 10 items.
 Limits may be enforced on particular item types such as CDs and DVDs or per author or series.
-There is a limit of 3 items at a time per subject and/or author.
 Most material circulates for 2 weeks at a time.
 However, upon your request books may be checked out for 4 weeks at a time, with the exception of items found on the “New” shelves.
 Material may be renewed twice, for a total checkout of 6 weeks.
 Renewals may be handled in person or on the telephone.
 When renewing by phone, please have your library card and material nearby.

 Patrons in good standing may borrow from any other LOGIN member library, in accordance with that library’s policies.
 Other LOGIN libraries are Westville Public Library, Gloucester County Institute of Technology Media Center, Gloucester County College Library, Franklin Township Public Library, Deptford Free Public Library, West Deptford Public Library, Salem Community College Library, and the Gloucester County System libraries located in Mullica Hill, East Greenwich, Glassboro, Greenwich, Swedesboro, Newfield and Logan Township.
 Patrons are encouraged to return library materials to the lending library but may return books to any LOGIN member library.
 Non-print materials (audio and video items) are loaned at the discretion of each LOGIN library.
 Not all non-print materials are available for loan at every library.
 Non-print materials must be returned directly to the lending library.